 4.1 The PMC.
 The Project Management Committee of the MIMEDefang Project.

-clients.
-Interested parties are invited to join in creating a standard protocol
+information about SMTP clients.
+Interested parties are invited to join in creating a standard protocol for reporting and

 5 THE PROJECT MANAGEMENT COMMITTEE